Position

 Responsibilities:

-• Assist radiologists and other medical professionals in preparing patients for imaging procedures.
+• Assist radiologists and other medical professionals in performing imaging procedures.

-• Operate and maintain imaging equipment, ensuring it is functioning correctly and safely.
+• Operate and maintain imaging equipment, including X-ray, MRI, CT, and ultrasound machines, ensuring they are functioning properly.

-• Position patients correctly to obtain the best possible diagnostic images.
+• Position patients correctly for imaging procedures to obtain the best possible diagnostic images.

 • Monitor patients during imaging procedures to ensure their safety and comfort.